 Please use the fee schedule (PDF).
 Be sure to include the local jurisdictional fees at the top.
 The Blaine County Building Code authorizes the Building Official to make the final valuation determination on all projects.

 You are eligible to vote in Blaine County if you:

-You can register to vote with Idaho Votes or you can register to vote in person at the Blaine County Election Office.
+You can register to vote with Vote Idaho or you can register to vote in person at the Blaine County Election Office.

 No. A person may only register to vote at his or her place of residence.
 A business address or a P.O.
 Box number may only be used as a mailing address.

 You can register to vote at any time.
 However, if you are registering to vote within 24 days prior to any election you will need to provide proof of residence as well as identification and vote at that time.You must re-register to vote every time you move or change your name.
 For specific dates and deadlines for the upcoming election, see the Idaho Secretary of State’s calendar.

 If it is within 24 days prior to any election: yes.
 When you register to vote, you must provide a photo ID as well as proof of residency.
 This may be on your Idaho Driver’s License, but if not you can use other documents like a Costco card and a power bill that shows your name at your physical address.If it is not within 24 days prior to any election: no, you do not need any identification or proof of address.

 No. When you register to vote, you will be asked if you want to affiliate with a political party.
 There are currently four qualified political parties in Idaho: the Constitution Party, the Democratic Party, the Libertarian Party, and the Republican Party.
 If you do not want to affiliate with a political party, choose Unaffiliated when registering to vote.